-- three (3) month level, such contributions will resume immediately at the levels established in this Agreement, without any action on the part of the parties or the PEBTF Board of Trustees.
-This Subsection shall be read and administered in a manner consistent with Section 1.d. of this Article. - d.
+d.
 (1) For the first six (6) months of employment, the employee will be offered single coverage in the least costly medical plan offered and available in his/her area, with no supplemental benefits.
-The employee may opt to purchase medical coverage for the employee's qualifying dependents in the same medical plan as the employee, and/or may opt to purchase a more costly plan in the area by paying the difference in cost between the least costly and the more costly plan, in addition to the employee contribution required under Section 3.a. - (2) After completing six (6) months of employment, the employee and his/her qualifying dependents will be eligible for coverage under the Fund's supplemental benefits, and the employee will be permitted to cover his/her qualifying dependents under the least costly medical plan at no additional cost.
-If a more costly medical plan is selected, the employee will be required to pay the cost difference between the least costly and more costly plan, in addition to the employee contribution required under Section 3.a. - (3) Nothing herein shall be construed to limit the authority of the Board of Trustees to modify or adopt these or other eligibility rules. - e.
+The employee may opt to purchase medical coverage for the employee's qualifying dependents in the same medical plan as the employee, and/or may opt to purchase a more costly plan in the area by paying the difference in cost between the least costly and the more costly plan, in addition to the employee contribution required under Section 3.a.

+(2) After completing six (6) months of employment, the employee and his/her qualifying dependents will be eligible for coverage under the Fund's supplemental benefits, and the employee will be permitted to cover his/her qualifying dependents under the least costly medical plan at no additional cost.
+If a more costly medical plan is selected, the employee will be required to pay the cost difference between the least costly and more costly plan, in addition to the employee contribution required under Section 3.a.

+(3) Nothing herein shall be construed to limit the authority of the Board of Trustees to modify or adopt these or other eligibility rules.

+e.
 Only employees who elect to enroll for PEBTF coverage, including those who enroll only for supplemental benefits, are subject to the employee contributions in this Article.
-An employee who is only enrolled as a spouse of another PEBTF covered employee is not subject to any required employee contributions. - f.
+An employee who is only enrolled as a spouse of another PEBTF covered employee is not subject to any required employee contributions.

+f.
 Employee contributions under this Article will be paid to the Fund on a biweekly basis as soon as is practicable using the Employer's standard methods for transferring money.
 The parties intend that these contributions will be submitted in a more accelerated manner than the Employer contributions.
-Any employee contributions made pursuant to this Article will be made on a pre-tax basis. - Section 4. a.
-Permanent employees who are granted leave without pay may in accordance with Article 12, Article 16, Article 24, or Article 38 continue to receive benefits as described in those articles and as determined and extended by the Fund. - b.
+Any employee contributions made pursuant to this Article will be made on a pre-tax basis.

+Section 4. a.
+Permanent employees who are granted leave without pay may in accordance with Articles 12, 16, 24, or 38 continue to receive benefits as described in those articles and as determined and extended by the Fund.

+b.
 Except as provided in c. below, permanent part-time employees and those permanent full-time employees who are placed on suspension or who are granted leave without pay for any reason other than leave without pay in accordance with the articles specified in a. above for longer than one full pay period or for longer than the applicable period specified in a. above, will be permitted to continue coverage on a direct pay basis at a rate to be determined by the Fund but no greater than the COBRA rate.